digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Rækkevidde</dt>
 <dd></dd>
 <dt>Anvendelsesnote (da)</dt>
-<dd>Denne egenskab angiver den algoritme der er blevet anvendet til at beregne checksum-værdien.
+<dd>Denne egenskab angiver den algoritme der er blevet anvendt til at beregne checksum-værdien.
 Iøjeblikket understøttes alene SHA-1-algoritment.
 Der forventes at yderligere algoritmer vil blive understøttet på et senere tidspunkt.</dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property identifies the algorithm used to produce the subject Checksum.
 Currently, SHA-1 is the only supported algorithm.
 It is anticipated that other algorithms will be supported at a later time.</dd>
+<dt>Definition (da)</dt>
+<dd>Angiver den algoritme der er blevet anvendt til at beregne checksum-værdien.
+Iøjeblikket understøttes alene SHA-1-algoritment.
+Der forventes at yderligere algoritmer vil blive understøttet på et senere tidspunkt.</dd>
 <dt>Definition (en)</dt>
 <dd>Identifies the algorithm used to produce the subject Checksum.
 Currently, SHA-1 is the only supported algorithm.
 It is anticipated that other algorithms will be supported at a later time. </dd>
 <dt>Multiplicitet</dt>